Mayterm 2023 India

 - If eligible, receive the most recent Covid-19 vaccine booster at least two weeks prior to departure if it has been at least two months since your last Covid-19 vaccine or booster.

 - Personal and faculty recommendations

 - Interview with program directors

 How to apply:

-Click HERE to download an application or come by the Global Education Office in Kerrwood Hall.
-Applications deadline is January 17, 2020.
-For more info about how to apply, please contact firstname.lastname@example.org.
-For more info about the program, contact Dr. Farhadian, email@example.com.
+For more info about how to apply, please contact email@example.com.
+For more info about the program, contact Professor Farhadian at firstname.lastname@example.org.